joshuapaling/ruby-atm-microcourse/readme.md

 To run the tests:

-- Using sublime: Press command-B (Or select Tools -> Build)
+- Using sublime: With your solution open, Press command-B (Or select Tools -> Build)
-- Using console: ruby filename.rb
+- Using console eg: ruby step1_solution.rb

 **Step 1** Imagine an ATM that holds only $5 notes.
 Write a function to return an array of $5 notes, for a given amount. (eg. 15 returns [5, 5, 5])